 Protect yourself with anti-rootkit software

 You’re not alone in the fight against rootkits.
-With over 400 million users, Avast will defend you against all types of malware, including rootkits.
+With millions of users around the world, Avast will defend you against all types of malware, including rootkits.
 Equip yourself with one of the internet’s strongest rootkit scanners and removers, absolutely free, when you install Avast Free Antivirus.